Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

   . to configure Geoserver to use this new location on application start.
 - Commits all these changes to the repository.
 - Pushes the altered repository to OpenShift to initiate deployment.

+**After deploying Geoserver it is important to go to the web interface, log on using default credentials for the 'admin' account and change it's password!**